 Serena Williams: Diary of a Strong, Black Woman in White America

-The outrageous ‘controversy’ over Williams being named SI Sportsperson of the Year is just the latest example of her race barrier-shattering journey to greatest athlete of her generation status.
+The outrageous ‘controversy’ over Williams being named SI Sportsperson of the Year is just the latest example of her race barrier-shattering journey to greatest athlete.

 Serena Williams’s otherworldly year was capped this week with her being named Sports Illustrated’s Sportsperson of the Year for 2015.
 And, while many sports aficionados applauded the accolade, and the striking image of Williams sitting on a throne on the magazine’s cover, critics immediately began attacking Williams, dismissing her as a worthy choice.
 Some cries were for former UFC Bantamweight champion Ronda Rousey, but even more fans loudly advocated for American Pharoah, the steed that won the Triple Crown and Breeders Cup Classic this year.
 Yes, a horse.
 For “Sportsperson of the Year.”
 The Los Angeles Times, whose credibility is shrinking by the day, even went as far as to fire off the following tweet: “Serena Williams or American Pharoah: Who’s the real sportsperson of 2015?
 Vote in our poll.”